Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Model Description

 \section{Model Description}

-The model is mainly based on the one from \cite{Vahili} with the following four main subsystems:\begin{itemize} \item Glucose subsystem. \item Insulin subsystem. \item Glucagon subsystem. \item Incretins hormone subsystem. \end{itemize} The glucose and insulin subsystems are modelled as a set of compartments representing different main parts of the human body: brain, heart and lungs, guts, liver, kidney, and peripherals.
+The model is mainly based on the one from \cite{Vahili} with the following four main subsystems:\begin{itemize} \item Glucose subsystem. \item Insulin subsystem. \item Glucagon subsystem. \item Incretins hormone subsystem. \end{itemize} See figure \ref{fig:sum} for an overview of the model.
+The glucose and insulin subsystems are modelled as a set of compartments representing different main parts of the human body: brain, heart and lungs, guts, liver, kidney, and peripherals.
 The flow between these compartments follows the human blood cycle.
 As for the glucagon and the incretins, a single compartment is used for each one of them as it is assumed that glucagon and incretins have equal concentration in all the body parts.
-The compartments include metabolic production and uptake rates generally defined as following:
+In addition, the model contains metabolic production and uptake rates for different compartments.
+These metabolic rates are generally defined as their basal values multiplied with scaling variables that depend on the concentrations of insulin, glucose, and/or glucagon (see \eqref{eq:rdefine}).

-Where $M^I$,$M^G$, and $M^\Gamma$ are multiplicative quantities for the effect of insulin, glucose, and glucagon respectively, and $r^b$ is the basal metabolic rate.
-The general form for the multiplicative quantities representing the effect of a substance with concentration $X$ is given as:

-Where $X^{b}$ is the concentration at basal condition, and $a,b, c,$ and $d$ are model parameters.
 The pancreas has a different nonlinear and hybrid model.
 In addition, a glucose ingestion model based on \cite{Cobelli} is included as in \cite{Vahidi2016} but modified to handle multiple meals along the day.
 Moreover, metformin and vildagliptin oral treatment models are included based on \cite{Sun2011} and \cite{Landersdorfer2012} respectively as in \cite{Vahili} but with a modification on the oral metformin model to handle different oral doses along the treatment.
 Additionally, a physical activity model based on \cite{Breton2008} is added to the model.
-Furethermore, long acting and fast acting insulin injection models based on \cite{li2009mathematical} are added.
+Furthermore, long acting and fast acting insulin injection models based on \cite{li2009mathematical} are added.
 Finally, stress is included as a factor $\alpha_{s}\in[0,1]$ as in \cite{Stress}.
-The main model includes parameters that were estimated by \cite{sorensen1985physiologic} for a healthy 70 $\si{kg}$ man.
+The main model includes parameters that were estimated by \cite{sorensen1985physiologic} for a healthy 70 $\si{kg}$ male.
 The work in \cite{Vahidi2016} considered a subset of these parameters to be estimated for the diabetic cases.
 Parameters for the different added models are taken from their corresponding literature.
-Figure \ref{fig:sum} shows an overview of the model.

 In the following subsections, the added and modified models and states will be discussed.
 The full model equations are provided in appendix \ref{sec:FullModelEq}.